Save

 Self-determination the idea that ethnicities should have the right to choose who and how they want to govern, as well as controlling their future without outside influences.

-Sovereignty the power of a state or territory to control its own laws, government, and decisions without outside interference.
+Sovereignty the legal right of a state or territory to control its own laws, government, and decisions without outside interference.

 State an area of land with defined borders, a population, its own government, and the ability to make laws and decisions within its territory.